mattfoster/gnuplot-tmbundle/README.md

 `cd ~/Library/Application\ Support/TextMate/Bundles`

+or, if you want to edit the bundle, use

+`cd ~/Library/Application Support/Avian/Bundles/`

+Then:

 `git clone git://github.com/mattfoster/gnuplot-tmbundle.git Gnuplot.tmbundle`

-Finally, open `Gnuplot.tmbundle` in Finder.

 ## Saving the Output of a script to a PDF file